delimabs/Gas-Sensor-Data-Analysis-System/README.md

 These system requirements were set after our most recent tests.

 ## Installation
-To intall a standalone version of this software, download the file gsdas.exe to open the installer.
+To intall a standalone version of this software, download the file gsdas 0.9.exe to open the installer.

 ## Testing